datakabeta/topic-modelling/README.md

 # topic-modelling
-This is an academic project where I use Restricted Boltzmann Machines for topic modelling.
+An academic project where I use Restricted Boltzmann Machines for unsupervised topic modelling.